 Being a Sunday, oh-god.
 Not so bad when ordering, but once we entered the dining area.
 A noisy mad house.
 Banging of forks, spoons, and chopsticks, kids and their tantrums, and tell me about slurpy eating by some people.
 Must I specifically mention the Chinese style to loud slurping?
 Nothing much you can do.
 Like they say, when in Rome, do as the Romans do, and when you are in Ah Koong Eating House, do as the Chinese do or close your ears and maybe even your eyes.
 But if you have no choice, you have to share a table with them, best of luck to you.
 Thank god we managed to secure a table at the far end all by ourselves before ordering our drinks.

-Service was efficient.
-Within 10 minutes, food and drinks were served.
-I had the spinach noodle with fish balls, fried pork balls, fish cake, seaweed and salad leaves in a fish flavoured broth, garnished with fried garlic and spring onion.
+Efficient service.
+Despite almost full house.
+Within less than 10 minutes, food and drinks were placed on our table.
+Spinach noodle and fish balls, fried pork balls, fish cake, seaweed and salad leaves, garnished with fried garlic and spring onion in fish broth?
+Appreciated.

 Flavorful no fishy smell broth, al-dente spinach noodles and springy and bouncy fish balls, fish cake and pork balls.
 But what to spinach noodles?
 Tasted like normal noodles.
 Ice blended pineapple?
 Pineapple slushiness and I think only a tiny bit of sugar added.

 Tom Yam Noodle Soup.
 Big prawns, fish balls, squids, abalone and noodles in a spicy-sour broth.
 My other half-half enjoyed every bit of it and for mellowing down its spiciness, chilled beer.

 All in all, a meal we sincerely appreciated (RM32.5), but whether a big wow noodle factor, I think we can start debating right now.